5 Random Pages

 A World War II anti-aircraft battery was sited south of Port Glasgow.
 Part of the .
 Site number AS6.
 It was known as High Mathernock, or Mathernock Bridge.

-The battery was equipped with four emplacements mounting 3.7-inch guns, a command post, and an accommodation camp to the southeast.
+The battery was equipped with four emplacements (TYPE M) mounting 3.7-inch guns, a command post (TYPE B), and an accommodation camp to the southeast.

 Much of the site remains, with a number of hut bases surviving in the field to the south east of the battery.

-A site in 2007 visit confirmed some 25 hut bases visible on current aerial images still remained in the field southwest of the batter, with an almost complete first settlement tank, and largely collapsed second tank from the camp's sewage treatment works near the burn at the bottom of the field.
+A site visit was carried out during 2007.
+This confirmed that some 25 hut bases visible in online aerial images were still present in the field to the southwest of the battery.
+There was also an almost complete first settlement tank, and largely collapsed second tank from the camp sewage works which was located near the burn at the bottom of the field.

-A large concrete base lies in the corner of the main field next to the road, with about two dozen large reinforced concrete beams lying nearby.
+A large concrete base was found in the corner of the main field next to the road, together with about two dozen large reinforced concrete beams lying nearby.

-Emplacement 4 has had one of the shelters demolished, the roof and a pile of bricks lie nearby.
+Emplacement 1 has had one of its shelters demolished, and the roof lies nearby with a pile of bricks.

-There is a possible ramp for a GL Radar next to the command post and one telegraph pole below the building.
-This is a relic of a multibar single cable telephone system where each line required its own a pair of wires.
+There was evidence of a possible ramp for GL Radar next to the command post, and one old telegraph pole seen below the building.

-A large brick built air raid shelter was also seen in the garden of High Mathernock Farm, next to the lane.
-Unfortunately, a further visit later in 2007 revealed that this has been removed, and that a new house was under construction on the ground.
+A large brick built air raid shelter was noted in the garden of High Mathernock Farm, next to the lane.

 Photographs